-I got lucky and got to see the train actually arrive!
+I got lucky and saw the train actually arrive!

 Also of note when shopping in Scotland!
 You know when we go to the grocery store in the U.S. there are all kinds of pickles – sweet, dill, bread and butter, etc. They come in all shapes and sizes – sliced, spears, whole, chopped, in relish form, kosher, etc.

-At the end of the day I had a nice visit with Pat and Ian at their home.
-After having a bit of a sit in Pat’s garden in the back of her house, she fixed a lovely dinner of spaghetti.
+At the end of the day, I had a nice visit with Pat and Ian at their home.
+After having a ‘bit of a sit’ out in Pat’s garden at the back of her house, she fixed a lovely dinner of spaghetti.

 Tomorrow we will visit the Black Isle and the small seaport villages of Avoch, Fortrose and Rosemarkie.
 You won’t want to miss it!